-The medical cover is for Emergency Medical and Dental treatment and the full policy document is held within the Insurance Office if queries arise.
+The medical cover is for Emergency Medical and Dental treatment the policy summary will be produced to the student when they book their trip on Travel Cover.
 However the student is advised to take copies of the relevant summary and contact information from the website with them.

 Students on overseas placements should be advised to take out appropriate and adequate insurance if they intend being involved with personal activities such as extreme sports etc. as these are not included in the University policy

-It is necessary to consider policy exclusions that apply on the University policy some of which are noted below:-
+It is necessary to consider policy exclusions that apply on the University policy some of which are noted below: